Fun Soccer Drills for 4 Year Olds

 Shooting

-Encourage them to use the inside of their foot or their laces (for advanced players) to shoot the ball.
+Teach them to use the inside of their foot or their laces (for advanced players) to shoot the ball.

-Dribbling Soccer Drills for 4 Year Olds
+What Are Good Soccer Drills for Four Year Olds?

 Cone Weave

-Set up cones in a straight line, about a yard apart.
+- Set up cones in a straight line, about a yard apart.

-Have the child dribble the ball through the cones, weaving in and out.
+- Have the child dribble the ball through the cones, weaving in and out.

-Encourage them to keep their eyes up and their feet moving quickly.
+- Coach them to keep their eyes up and their feet moving quickly.

 Stop and Go

-Mark off a small area with cones and have the child dribble around inside the area.
+- Mark off a small area with cones and have the child dribble around inside the area.

-Call out “stop!” and have them stop the ball with their foot.
+- Call out “stop!” and have them stop the ball with their foot.

-Then call out “go!” and have them start dribbling again.
+- Then call out “go!” and have them start dribbling again.

 This drill helps develop their onfield listening, quick reflexes, and control.